alberdilab/drakkar/README.md

 ![alt text](drakkar.png "DRAKKAR by the AlberdiLab")

-**DRAKKAR** is a snakemake-based genome-resolved metagenomics pipeline optimised for Mjolnir.
-Snakemake works along with Slurm to conduct the long pipeline using the optimal memory and time resources.
+**DRAKKAR** is a snakemake-based genome-resolved metagenomics pipeline optimised for the Globe Institute's HPC Mjolnir.
+Snakemake works along with Slurm to run long pipelines using optimal memory and time resources.
 It is built in a modular fashion, so that the entire workflow or only parts of it can be executed.
 Extended usage tutorial can be found in https://drakkar.readthedocs.io/

 ## Quickstart